Unconstrained Facial Action Unit Detection via Latent Feature Domain

 Particularly, for DANN and ADDA, $E_f$ is encouraged to learn a domain-invariant rich feature by a domain discriminator with the same structure as $D^s_f$.
 We implemented DANN and ADDA by employing and not employing target-domain landmark labels, respectively.
 Taking DANN as an example, we denote it as \textbf{DANN-I}$^{t(l)}_{s(a,l)}$ and \textbf{DANN-I}$^t_{s(a,l)}$, respectively.
 For DRIT, we used its original framework architecture to generate target-style images by transferring the style from the target images to the source images.
 Then we used the generated target-style images with inherited AU and landmark labels to train AU detection, in which we similarly obtained two variants \textbf{DRIT-I}$^{t(l)}_{s(a,l)}$ and \textbf{DRIT-I}$^t_{s(a,l)}$.
 We applied the same setting of DRIT to T$^2$Net, except we simultaneously trained the image translation network and the AU detection network, following the original setting of T$^2$Net.

-Table~\ref{tab:comp_domain} summarizes the F1-frame results of these methods on EmotioNet.
+\textbf{Evaluation on Target Domain EmotioNet.} Tables~\ref{tab:comp_domain} and~\ref{tab:comp_domain_disfa_pain} summarize the F1-frame results of these methods on EmotioNet.
 We can see that our method ADLD remarkably outperformed the state-of-the-art adversarial domain adaptation methods, including both the domain-invariant feature based and image translation based methods.
-Compared to the average F1-frame $(19.2,25.5)$ of the baseline BI$_{s(a,l)}$ for the source domain BP4D and GFT, DANN-I$^t_{s(a,l)}$ and ADDA-I$^t_{s(a,l)}$ only improved with small margins of $(2.3,0.4)$ and $(2.9,3.3)$ respectively by using target-domain training images.
-Besides, DANN-I$^{t(l)}_{s(a,l)}$ and ADDA-I$^{t(l)}_{s(a,l)}$ overall performed worse than the baseline BI$^{t(l)}_{s(a,l)}$.
+Compared to the average F1-frame $(19.2,25.5)$ of the lower-bound LI$_{s(a,l)}$ for the source domain BP4D and GFT, DANN-I$^t_{s(a,l)}$ and ADDA-I$^t_{s(a,l)}$ only improved with small margins of $(2.3,0.4)$ and $(2.9,3.3)$ respectively by using target-domain training images.
+Besides, DANN-I$^{t(l)}_{s(a,l)}$ and ADDA-I$^{t(l)}_{s(a,l)}$ overall performed worse than the lower-bound LI$^{t(l)}_{s(a,l)}$.